Get insider access

 4. Best Superzoom Bridge Camera

-While every camera on this list has a zoom lens, the Nikon COOLPIX P1000 is the bridge camera to buy if you're looking for the longest possible zoom range.
-Its built-in lens has a remarkable 125x zoom, allowing you to zoom in to a max equivalent focal length of 3,000mm, blowing all other bridge cams on the market out of the water.
-It's so long that it can capture details on the surface of the moon, though it's also suitable for landscapes or everyday photos at shorter focal lengths.
+While every camera on this list has a zoom lens, the Nikon COOLPIX P1000 is the bridge camera to buy if you're looking for the longest possible zoom range on the market.
+Its built-in lens has a remarkable 125x optical zoom, allowing you to zoom in to a max equivalent focal length of 3,000 mm, blowing all other bridge cams out of the water.
+It's so long that it can capture details on the moon's surface, though it's also suitable for landscapes or everyday photos at shorter focal lengths.

 The trade-off of having such a long zoom lens is that the camera is very heavy and bulky, so it isn't very portable or well-suited to travel.
-While it has an electronic stabilization feature, you'll still need to use a tripod when shooting at the tail end of its zoom range if you want to reduce camera shake.
-The small sensor also means that image quality won't be as out-of-this-world as the potential subjects you can capture with the camera.
-Still, it's well-built, and you won't find this kind of zoom capability on any other bridge camera.
+However, considering how much range you get, it isn't bad.
+While it has an electronic stabilization feature, you'll still need to use a tripod when shooting at the tail end of its zoom range to avoid camera shake.
+Its small sensor also means that image quality won't be as out-of-this-world as your potential subjects, but images taken in broad daylight still look decent, and you won't find this kind of zoom capability on any other point-and-shoot camera.

 See our review